 After a quick brunch at Killney within the Tanah Merah Ferry Terminal, we took the ferry over to Bintan and arrived there in 50 mins.

-Thankfully, the waves were not too choppy.
+Thankfully, the journey was smooth sailing and not too choppy.
 Even then Sophie was feeling strange in her tummy but it all got better once we disembarked and got some fresh air.
-We were picked up by the shuttle service provided by Canopi and reached the resort in just 5 minutes.
+We were picked up by the shuttle service provided by Canopi and arrived at the resort in just 5 minutes.

 Rooms in Canopi